-Many of Austin’s employees are able to return to their previous jobs after a work-related injury.
-But those same employees find that once they’re back at work, their injuries become aggravated by repetitive work activities.
+Many of Austin’s employees can return to their previous jobs after a work-related injury.
+But those same employees find that once they are back at work, their injuries become aggravated by repetitive work activities.
 These activities create further damage to pre-existing injuries and may cause employees to incur additional medical bills.

 If you have a currently closed workers compensation claim and your injury has worsened, then you may qualify to be reimbursed for any medical treatments for your injury.
 However, reopening a workers compensation claim can be complicated and will require you to consult an attorney.
 At the Law Offices of Aaron Allison, our workers compensation attorney has extensive experience obtaining compensation for injured Texas employees.